 Nairobi Profile

-If staying in Nairobi, try and visit the Nairobi National Museum which is about 10 minutes drive from the city centre.
+Nairobi is a popular tourist destination, offering a wide range of attractions and activities.
+Try to visit the Nairobi National Museum, which is about 10 minutes drive from the city centre.
 Opened in 1929, the museum has collections exploring Kenya's history, nature and culture as well as featuring contemporary art.
 The botanical gardens at the site are also a great place to chill out.
-For train enthusiasts, the Nairobi Railway Museum, next to Nairobi's main railway station, is worth a look to as it has a history of the now defunct East African Railways.
+For train enthusiasts, the Nairobi Railway Museum, next to Nairobi's main railway station, is worth a look as it has a history of the now-defunct East African Railways.
 Opened in 1971, the museum also houses models of railway engines that operated on the 'lunatic line' to Uganda (so named given the huge amount of money it cost to build with such a high cost of life), photographs of the railway throughout its history and other artifacts including an interesting motorized railway bicycle that, history records, did not go on to dominate world transport!
 Yet.
-Nairobi is also a good place to stay for those wanting to visit the nearby Nairobi National Park, the Karura Forest reserve and the Giraffe Centre, about twelve miles outside the city and established to protect giraffes.
+Nairobi is also a good place to stay for those wanting to visit the nearby Nairobi National Park, the only national park within a city's boundaries.
+The park is home to an abundance of wildlife, including lions, leopards, rhinos, and giraffes, making it a popular spot for safaris and wildlife viewing.

 Volunteer